Our School

 Working Together to Safeguard Children

-CNS Child Protection and Safeguarding Procedures for Visitors
+CNS Child Protection & Safeguarding Procedures for Visitors

-All staff also receive regular updates and training throughout the year.
+All staff receive regular updated training throughout the year.

 • Induction sessions for new staff